 Here is the procedure:

-Facility tours and new member orientations are held on Sunday morning before our weekly Polar Bear Fun Shoot at 10:00am.
+Facility tours and new member orientations are held on Sunday morning at 9:00am before our weekly Polar Bear Fun Shoot at 10:00am.

 Club Executive and Directors take care of tours and orientations.
 Come out to the range on Sunday and look for someone wearing a red badge (Executive) or a green badge (Director), introduce yourself as a potential new member and ask for a tour.

 Either after the orientation or on another day, new members may come out to the outdoor range to shoot .22 cal rifle with a Range Officer/Director.
 (The orientation person will provide more details on this.)
 The object of supervised shoots is for aspiring members to become familiar with the facility, our safety practices and to interact with other members, and for a shoot supervisor to provide advice and ensure membership candidates are handling firearms within club safety standards.
 If new members don’t have a .22 cal rifle, one can be provided.
 At the end of the supervised shoot, usually around 30 minutes, the supervising Director will sign the membership application.

 After getting signatures 6 times (over 6 visits) from a minimum of 3 different Directors, new members must complete a short verbal/practical club level safety test to ensure an understanding of our club Rules and Regulations.
 Once a safety test officer signs off, a new member can sign up and pay the membership fee.

 The New Member Application will be provided during orientation along with Club Rules.

 Everyone must do the 6 supervised shoots and complete our club safety test before becoming a member; no exceptions are made based on experience or training.

 The Director doing your orientation can give advice on other possible times for supervised shoots if Sunday, is difficult for you.

 There is no cost for the orientation and 6 supervised rifle shoots.